heiner/dylaniki/The_Times_They_Are_A-Changin’.md

 ---
-title: The Times They Are A-Changin’
+title: The Times They Are A-Changin'
-permalink: The Times They Are A-Changin’
+permalink: The Times They Are A-Changin'
 layout: wiki
 ---